GrayHatter/gr.ht/content/posts/consent-is-required.md

 humans they treat[^humans].
 It's easy to put any one into a situation where they'll "agree" to something.
 Only to then feel taken advantage of, or abused.
 Abused by people who day job is literally to save their life, and help them heal.
-When trying to understand, it's often explained as simply as:
+When medicine trys to understand the why, patients often explain it as simply as:

 [^again]: Yes... again! :D [Informed Consent]( {{< ref
     "2019-07-14-informed-consent.md" >}} ) is probably required reading as well.